Kong/terraform-provider-konnect/docs/resources/gateway_plugin_confluent.md

 - `producer_async` (Boolean) Flag to enable asynchronous mode.
 Default: true
 - `producer_async_buffering_limits_messages_in_memory` (Number) Maximum number of messages that can be buffered in memory in asynchronous mode.
 Default: 50000
 - `producer_async_flush_timeout` (Number) Maximum time interval in milliseconds between buffer flushes in asynchronous mode.
 Default: 1000
 - `producer_request_acks` (Number) The number of acknowledgments the producer requires the leader to have received before considering a request complete.
-Allowed values: 0 for no acknowledgments; 1 for only the leader; and -1 for the full ISR (In-Sync Replica set).
-Default: 1; must be one of [-1, 0, 1]
+Allowed values: 0 for no acknowledgments; 1 for only the leader; and -1 for the full ISR (In-Sync Replica set). possible known values include one of [-1, 0, 1]; Default: 1
 - `producer_request_limits_bytes_per_request` (Number) Maximum size of a Produce request in bytes.
 Default: 1048576
 - `producer_request_limits_messages_per_request` (Number) Maximum number of messages to include into a single producer request.
 Default: 200
 - `producer_request_retries_backoff_timeout` (Number) Backoff interval between retry attempts in milliseconds.
 Default: 100